MindLyfe/MindLyfe-Platform/MindLyf Sprint Planning.md

-# MindLyf Platform Sprint Planning
+# MindLyfe Platform Sprint Planning

 ## Introduction

-This document outlines our sprint planning approach for the MindLyf platform based on the updated 2024 requirements.
+This document outlines our sprint planning approach for the MindLyfe platform based on the updated 2024 requirements.
 As the Product Manager, I've organized our development priorities into epics and user stories to guide our autonomous AI engineering team in building a cutting-edge mental health telehealth platform.

 ## Product Vision

-MindLyf will be the leading AI-enhanced mental health platform that seamlessly connects clients with therapists while leveraging advanced technology to improve treatment outcomes, ensure security and privacy, and provide personalized care experiences.
+MindLyfe will be the leading AI-enhanced mental health platform that seamlessly connects clients with therapists while leveraging advanced technology to improve treatment outcomes, ensure security and privacy, and provide personalized care experiences.

 ## Epics and User Stories